pachyderm/pachyderm/doc/docs/master/how-tos/developer-workflow/build-pipelines.md

 ![Developer workflow](../../assets/images/d_steps_build_pipeline.svg)

-!!! note
-      Build pipelines are not currently supported in Pachyderm Hub.

-Functionally, the build pipeline relies on a base Docker image that remains unchanged during the development process.
-Any code written for the pipeline is copied into this container, installs requirements and updates the code in the pipeline before running it.
+Functionally, a build pipeline relies on a base Docker image that remains unchanged during the development process.
+Code and build assets are stored in Pachyderm itself, and copied into the pipeline pod when it executes.

-Using this feature requires a modification of the pipeline spec's `transform` object with options for the following fields:
+To enable this feature, add a `build` object to the pipeline spec's `transform` object, with the following fields:

 - `path`: An optional string specifying where the source code is relative to the pipeline spec path (or the cwd if the pipeline is fed into `pachctl` via stdin.)
 - `language`: An optional string specifying what language builder to use (see below.)
 Only works with official builders.
 If unspecified, `image` will be used instead.